robertbraeutigam/scan/README.md

 Note that wildcard queries may or may not return all devices depending on online/offline status, or network topology, timeouts or network congestion.

+If the device is interested in more than 16 addresses, it may make multiple queries simultaneously, provided it uses query Ids as described above.

 #### Frame type: 34 (Identity Announcement)

 Announces the identity or identities represented by a device.